ibexa/documentation-developer/docs/guide/personalization/recommendation_client.md

     Recommendations are fetched and rendered asynchronously in the client, so there is no additional load on the server.
     Therefore, it is crucial that you check whether the content export was successful, because certain references, for example, deeplinks and image references, are included.
-    If the export fails, the Recommendation engine will not have the full content information.
+    If the export fails, the Recommendation engine does not have full content information.
-    This will break the recommendations.
-Even if the recommendations are displayed, they might not have images, titles or deeplinks.
+    As a result, even if the recommendations are displayed, they might miss images, titles or deeplinks.

 To display recommendations on your site, you must add the following JavaScript assets to your header template: